vincent-pochet/ip_to_country/README.md

 Installation
 ------------

-Add the following line into your gemfile:
+Add the following line to your gemfile:

     gem install geocoder